Thursday, 24 December 2015

 Since we hadn't had a proper meal in days, everyone ordered a set, including the girl.

-She share it with Baby Boy and you can see by the way that they are slurping that it was good.
-So good =)
+She shared it with Baby Boy and you can see by the way that they were slurping that it was good.
+So good! =)

 What the hubby and I ordered